REGISTRATION NOW OPEN

 Escape the trappings of everyday life and become immersed in a wilderness experience

 Join us on one or two of our exciting and fun Intro to Backpacking excursions to the Monadnock-Sunapee Greenway in nearby New Hampshire or Wapak Trail in Temple New Hampshire.
-As part of this 3 day, 2 night experience, you'll be introduced to the basics of backpacking, camping, finding and treating water, carry-in-carry-out, map reading, and Leave No Trace.
-This introductory backcountry-based adventure will build critical thinking and problem solving skills and develop basic survival skills through the incorporation of team building, adventure-based activities and some good old fashioned fun!
-Our program leaders, Tom Durfee and Jen Greeke, are experienced educators and passionate nature enthusiasts, trained in both CPR and Wilderness First Aid to ensure your participant’s safety throughout the trip.
+As part of this 3 day, 2 night experience, you'll be introduced to the basics of backpacking, camping, finding and treating water, carry-in-carry-out, map reading, and Leave No Trace (LNT).
+This introductory backcountry-based adventure will build critical thinking and problem solving skills and develop basic survival skills through the incorporation of team building, adventure-based activities and some good old fashioned fun.

 No experience is necessary, however participants should be prepared for the challenges that accompany “roughing it” in the wilderness.
 The trails and area selected for this excursion were chosen specifically to ensure that we will always be relatively close to civilization; during the trip we will not be hiking deep into the back country.
 Attendees should anticipate an intermediate level of physical exertion with prolonged physical activity.
 Throughout the expedition, safety is our principle concern, as enjoyment of the trip and safe return is paramount to the success of all Seaside Sustainability youth adventure programs!

-Cost: $289 includes meals (participants will purchase lunch on the way out and back), round trip travel, and all group gear.
+Cost: NOW JUST $50!
+Includes meals (participants will purchase lunch on the way out and back), round trip travel, and all group.

 Transportation and essential gear provided!
 Bring a friend or come alone for an awesome backpacking experience!